 What is the Difference Between Criminal and Civil?

 In the criminal context, an accused is brought to trial in order to determine their guilt or innocence in a crime.
 A criminal lawsuit is to determine responsibility for a crime and deciding upon an appropriate punishment in the event the accused is found guilty.
 In the civil arena, litigation is concerned with establishing responsibility, similar to a criminal lawsuit, but solely to determine if an injured party is entitled to compensation and, if so, how much.

 - What Cases Do Your Denver Personal Injury Lawyers Handle?

 The reality is that most personal injury cases will settle before the word “trial” is whispered.
 Importantly, however, it is up to your attorney to prepare the case properly.
 A small proportion of cases go before a jury because there usually involves questions surrounding liability or treatment.

 Where Can I Get a Free Consultation?

 Injury claims can be very complex, often requiring both medical and legal expertise.
 In order for your case to be as well-prepared as possible, it is important to seek out an attorney who is experienced in personal injury law.
-The personal injury lawyers at Bowman & Chamberlain, LLC, have the knowledge and experience necessary to help you with your claim.
+The personal injury lawyers at Bowman Law LLC, have the knowledge and experience necessary to help you with your claim.
 Contact us today for a free consultation.

 What can I expect from Your Denver Personal Injury Lawyers?